nidor1998/libnginx-mod-http-modsecurity/README.md

   it is not available for Ubuntu 22.04 LTS (Jammy)
 - Some users want to integrate [ModSecurity](https://github.com/owasp-modsecurity/ModSecurity) into their running nginx
 - Some users want to use the official Ubuntu nginx packages and avoid compiling from the source due to various reasons
+- Some users cannot use PPA due to various reasons
 - No one wants to break `libnginx-mod-http-modsecurity` when the official nginx package is updated
 - Some users need a reproducible and transparent build process
   The build process is described in [Dockerfile](./Dockerfile).